ComputationalBiomechanicsLab/rmr-solver/README.md

 }
 ```

-To refer to the data specifically, please also cite:
+To refer specifically to the data and model we use (available freely at https://simtk.org/projects/thoracoscapular), please also cite:

 ```bib
 @article{seth2019muscle,